The Broken Line MonumentCurrently Open

 - Tags: Monument, Family And Kids

-About The Broken Line Monument, Tallinn
+The Broken Line Monument - Review

 The The Broken Line Monument is built in memory of the people who lost their lives on the Estonian ferry that sank in 1994 between its journey from Tallinn to Stockholm.
 The ship sank with 757 people who were never found while 137 people were rescued just in time.